reuschi/smart-photo-frame/README.md

 ## Hardware enhancements

 By adding hardware buttons to the RasPi you can offer your Frame users the possibility to handle the Frame.
 There are already preparations done for three buttons in sum.
 One button can be used to rise the display time of each photo in steps of 2 seconds.
 Another button can be used to lower the display time of each photo - down to 2 seconds.
 The third button can be used to properly shut down the whole RasPi (e.g. for moving from one place to another or at night).\
-Those thre buttons are are mentioned to be installed on the following ports:
+Those three buttons are mentioned to be installed on the following ports:
 * Pin 27: Rise the timer
 * Pin 19: Lower the timer
 * Pin 9: Shut down the system